joshdurbin/joshdurbin.net/content/posts/2020-2-groovy-concurrency-patterns-jedis.md

 }
 ```

-The second part here is how to use this pool concurrently, which is a bit more involved given we need to break into concurrency basics.
-But first, let's review the performance of setting 100,000 keys in Redis using just a single connection.
+Before we break into the optimizations required of our application code to fully leverage the performance of Redis let's establish a baseline for how quickly we can perform certain operations.
+The following is an iteration of the former block
+that creates 100,000 keys.

 ```groovy
 #!/usr/bin/env groovy